mutwassim/inventory-system/README.md

+The project contains approximately 1,980 lines of Java source code inside the src directory.

 # Inventory & Billing System (Java No-DB)

 A complete, persistent Inventory and Billing system built in Java without a database.
 It features a modern **Swing Desktop GUI**, uses **JSON files** for local storage, and implements a comprehensive set of **GoF Design Patterns** (Focus on Creational & Structural).